aworma4/Claude_News_Aggregator/README.md

   * Generates typical tweets/press releases to this evetn
   * Pulls in relevant gov.uk articles and compares these to the news for differences in information

-The code itself is very basic and poorly written - it was written in about 5 hour.
+The code itself is very basic and poorly written - it was written in about 5 hours.